Our vision

 Outreach and Engagement Manager | Saving Wildcats

 Helena is based at the Royal Zoological Society of Scotland's Highland Wildlife Park near Aviemore.
-She is responsible for engaging the local community and stakeholders with the ongoing efforts to restore Scotland’s wildcats.
+She is responsible for engaging the local community and other stakeholders nationally and globally with the ongoing efforts to restore Scotland’s wildcats.

 Prof. Simon Girling